The ‘Needs to Know’

 This is St Peter’s Anglican Church & it’s the oldest surviving building in the village dating back to Norman times.
 It was remodelled in later years…

-…& then follow the bridleway to the top of the hill.
+Now follow the bridleway to the top of the hill.
 The grass was really long here &, 10 miles in, it was hard going!

-…where we turn left away from the wood & head south-west across the field…
+Turn left away from the wood & head south-west across the field…

 On reaching the hedge pass through it…